-We need conformal invariance preserved at the quantum level of the theory, because this is the level which decides about very important features of the theory, its renormalizability, control of the divergences and unitarity.
-As it is known for particle physics it is desirable to have very nice properties of the theory per se, while the specific choice of the vacuum, asymptotic states or background solutions of the theory may not respect all of them and may lead to breaking of some symmetries of the theory.
-But for theoretical considerations about the situation in a theory it is better to have as much symmetries as possible since the symmetries constrain the dynamics, leads to integrability or even to solvability of some models.
+We need conformal invariance preserved at the quantum level of the theory because this is the level which decides about very important features of the theory, its renormalizability, control of the divergences and unitarity.
+As it is known for particle physics, it is desirable to have very nice properties of the theory per se, while the specific choice of the vacuum, asymptotic states or background solutions of the theory may not respect all of them and may lead to breaking of some symmetries of the theory.
+However, for theoretical considerations about the situation in a theory, it is better to have as many symmetries as possible since the symmetries constrain the dynamics, lead to integrability or even to solvability of some models.

-In the search for a conformal quantum gravity we may take various attitudes and various directions.
-First, we may desire to analyze the situation with standard Einsteinian gravity as described by Einstein-Hilbert action in $d=4$ spacetime dimensions:
+In the search for a conformal quantum gravity, we may take various attitudes and various directions.
+First, we may desire to analyze the situation with standard Einsteinian gravity as described by Einstein--Hilbert action in $d=4$ spacetime dimensions:

-However, such theory (with or without a cosmological constant term which could be possibly added here) reveals to be non-renormalizable so the problems here with UV-divergences are even more severe.
+However, such theory (with or without a cosmological constant term which could be possibly added here) reveals itself to be non-renormalizable so the problems here with UV-divergences are even more severe.
 We write a detailed account on UV-divergences and their history in this theory in the section about infinities.
-Although, it is known that in $d=4$ spacetime dimensions this theory on the classical level is not scale-invariant, because of the presence of a dimensionful coupling constant $\kappa_4$ related to the Newton's constant, the situation can be improved a bit by using a trick with a dilaton field.
+Although it is known that in $d=4$ spacetime dimensions this theory on the classical level is not scale-invariant, because of the presence of a dimensionful coupling constant $\kappa_4$ related to the Newton's constant, the situation can be improved a bit by using a trick with a dilaton field.
 Such dilatonic Einsteinian gravitation is indeed scale-invariant classically, but the UV-divergences are inevitable on the quantum level and they destroy the conformal symmetry.
-We consider more about the dilaton trick also in the section \ref{sec:CQG}.
+We consider more about the dilaton trick also in Section \ref{sec:CQG}.